HeZhang1994/hypergraph-matching/README.md

 Change the parameters `distRatio`, `imresizerate1` and `imresizerate2` to large value (less than 1) will generate more key points and low matching speed.

+It should be noted that the runtime reported in our paper did not include the establishment of the hyper-graph (i.e., the cost time of computing weights of hyper-edges).